v-baosu/MB-320-Microsoft-Dynamics-365-Supply-Chain-Management-Manufacturing/Instructions/Labs/M2 Manage manufacturing processes.md

 The product definition employee wants to create a batch attribute for the melting point as an integer attribute with a min of 0 and max of 500

-The item specific requirements are 130 ñ 171∞ C. Customer
+The item specific requirements are 130 ‚Äì 171¬∞ C. Customer
-US-024 requires a melting point of 135 ñ 165∞ C for use in their manufacturing processes.
+US-024 requires a melting point of 135 ‚Äì 165¬∞ C for use in their manufacturing processes.

 The product definition employee wants to associate the batch attribute with the